LGN520/farreach-public/ycsb-implementation.md

 # Implementation log of YCSB

 - TODO
-	* TODO: Overwrite workload based on config (map workload name into workload property), cancel required param for workload property
-		- TODO: Remove -df from command-line parameters
+	* TODO: Implement DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB (just with different methodids)
+		- NOTE: Add preparefinish_client in prebenchmark of distfarreach to trigger snapshot
 	* TODO: Support range query
-		- TODO: Add SCANRES
+		- TODO: Add SCANRES_SPLIT (use Map::Entry as pair)
 		- TODO: Add _udprecvlarge_multisrc_ipfrag and _udprecvlarge_multisrc_ipfrag_dist in JNI-based socket
 		- TODO: Add parsebufs_multisrc_ipfrag(_dist) for udprecvlarge_multisrc_ipfrag(_dist) in Java
-	* TODO: Dump per-second latency histogram and throughput of each physical client into temporary file
-		- TODO: Use script to aggregate the per-physical-client statistics into final statistics
 	* TODO: Encapsulate GET/PUT/DEL/SCAN in inswitchcache-c-lib/ for remote_client.c

+- 10.10
+	+ Siyuan
+		* Code review
+			- TODO: Review code related with ByteBuffer
+		* TODO: Overwrite workload based on config (map workload name into workload property), cancel required param for workload property
+			- TODO: Remove -df from command-line parameters
-	* TODO: Use custom pair for SCANRES_SPLIT
+		* Prepare for static workload
+			- TODO: Find bottleneck server for 16/32/64/128 scale in KeydumpClient
+			- TODO: If workload_mode = 0, pre-generate workloads for the two running partitions under each subthread of logical client
+			- TODO: During transaction phase, each logical client sends requests of pre-generated workload one by one while ignoring the input request
+			- TODO: Test static workload script
+	+ Huancheng
+		* TODO: Test preparefinish_client invoked by Java; test LOADREQ + GETREQ
+		* TODO: Use loading phase to pre-load 100M records into stoarge server (NOTE: without in-switch cache)
+			- TODO: Backup the loaded database files (NOT in /tmp; put in /home)
+			- TODO: Change permission to all users for rocksdb files after loading
+		* TODO: Test static workload w/ 16 servers
+		* TODO: Test farreach/nocache/netcache under hotin pattern of six YCSB workloads (some workloads may not be supported now, e.g. workloads with range query)

 - 10.9
 	+ Siyuan